Friends and family have shared their relationship to show their support.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Kathleen's family - View on Tribute Wall
+20 Trees, Flowers, or Condolences have been shared with support of Nancy's family - View on Tribute Wall

 Passed away peacefully in the early hours of Saturday, January 13th.
 She was the beloved wife of Paul Beck; devoted mother of Shawn Flaherty of O'Hara, Peter Flaherty III of Colorado Springs, CO., Brian Flaherty of Hermosa Beach, CA., Maggie (Steve ) Gurtner of Mt Lebanon and Gregory Flaherty (Shannon) of Redondo Beach CA.; most definitely proud grandmother of Linda, Casey, Patrick, Kara, Peter IV, Jack, Dan, Sabrina, Ike, Piper and Vaughan.
 Her heart was delighted by the additions of the Beck's: Jen (John) Foley, Brad (Jamie) Beck and Michael (Brooke) Beck; along with their children, Kayla, Ford, Owen, Evan, Caleesi and Cole.
 She was blessed with two great grandchildren Leon and Lawson; also survived by her sister Elaine (Nick) Prine of Tallahassee FL.
 Nancy will be greeted in heaven by her father and mother Jack and Peg Houlihan, her former husband, Pete Flaherty and her grandson, Peter IV.